Bayesian Optimization for Iterative Learning: Bayesian Optimization Preliminaries

 where $m\left(\bx\right)$ and $k\left(\bx,\bx'\right)$ are the mean and covariance functions, given by $m(\bx)=\mathbb{E}\left[f\left(\bx\right)\right]$ and $k(\bx,\bx')=\mathbb{E}\left[(f\left(\bx\right)-m\left(\bx\right))(f\left(\bx'\right)-m\left(\bx'\right))^{T}\right]$.

-Typically, the mean of GP is assumed to be zero everywhere.
+Typically, the mean of the GP is assumed to be zero everywhere.
 The kernel $k(\bx,\bx')$ can be thought of as a similarity measure relating $f(\bx)$ and $f(\bx')$.
 Numerous kernels encoding different prior beliefs about $f(\bx)$ have been proposed.
 A popular choice is given by the square exponential kernel $k(\bx,\bx')=\sigma_{f}^{2}\exp\left[-(\bx-\bx')^{2}/2\sigma_{l}^{2}\right]$.
-The length-scale $\sigma_{l}^{2}$ regulates the maximal covariance between two points and can be estimated using maximum marginal likelihood.
-The SE kernel encodes the belief that nearby points are highly correlated as it is maximized at $k(\bx,\bx')=\sigma_{f}^{2}$ and decays the further $\bx$ and $\bx'$ are separated.
+The length- and output-scales $\sigma_{l}^{2}$ and $\sigma_{f}^{2}$ regulate the maximal covariance between two points and can be estimated using maximum marginal likelihood.
+The SE kernel encodes the belief that nearby points are highly correlated as it is maximized at $k(\bx,\bx)=\sigma_{f}^{2}$ and decays the further $\bx$ and $\bx'$ are separated.